 1/3 cup all-purpose flour

 1 cup fresh or frozen aronia berries, raspberries or other berries

-Combine flour, sugar, baking powder and butter in food processor.
+Combine flour, sugar, baking powder and butter in a food processor.
 Process 3 or 4 short bursts, just to cut in butter slightly.
 Add egg and mix for just a few seconds until mixture is no longer dry.
 Form dough into a ball and flatten into a disk.
 Roll out on a floured board to about 1/8-inch thick.
 Place in a tart pan and press dough lightly to cover bottom and sides.
 Combine remaining ingredients in a food processor and process until smooth.
 Pour almond mixture into crust.
 Top with berries.
 Bake at 350 degrees for 45 minutes or until almost set in the center.
 Allow to cool before serving.

 Aronia Berry Syrup

 1/2 cup water

 Sugar to taste (I used about 2 cups)